Ride The Waves In These Uncertain Times

 Investors would be wise to heed his words.
 Investors need not have an impressively high win rate, if they can cut losses quickly and allow winners to run, improving the kurtosis of their investment portfolio.
 And Sir David was no mere academic.
 Unlike most professional economists, he amassed a huge fortune trading for his own account, and purchased Gatcombe Park, which is now owned by Princess Anne.

-It's important to understand cutting losses quickly and letting winners run is in no way a bearish or negative position.
+It's important to understand that cutting losses quickly and letting winners run is in no way a bearish or negative position.
 Contrary to popular opinion, it allows us to keep our gun powder dry and to fight another day, confident that future opportunities will present excellent risk/reward setups.

 Remember, it's only by keeping losses small that we can survive to take advantage of opportunities in the future - by surviving a series of uncertain present states.